Java programmer expert

-Read more – a series of design patterns:
+Read more about other design patterns:

 Adapter is a design pattern that allows communication between two existing classes or interfaces that cannot communicate with each other due to incompatibility of their interfaces.
 The adapter allows these incompatible parts to work together by providing a mediated interface.